-In 3 of the last 6 runnings of Gran Maratón Pacífico Mazatlán -- 2013, 2015 and 2017 -- it has been the same Kenyan man, Benjamin Kiplimo Meto, who has taken home the title.
+In many recent runnings of Gran Maratón Pacífico Mazatlán -- 2013, 2015 and 2017 -- it has been the same Kenyan man, Benjamin Kiplimo Meto, who has taken home the title.

 Kiplimo is widely regarded as one of the best marathon runners from any country.

 His personal best of 2:13:45 puts him in extremely rarified running company, and he has clocked some very fast times at shorter distances as well.